Technology Audit for Web Services

 If the goal/s of a technology audit of web services has been defined, then the preparatory stage can begin.

 - First of all, both the customer and auditors should discuss whether or not granting access to the production version of the project will be necessary.
 Sometimes, a test version, or even simply the code in the Git repository are provided for audit.
-This is often the case in financial services projects, where security issues are very acute and managers do not want to allow outside specialists onto the production server.
+This is often the case in financial services projects, where IT security issues are very acute and managers do not want to allow outside specialists onto the production server.
 Where auditors have not been asked to check download speeds, then this condition can be accepted, but where download speed is to be examined, then it’s better to check it on the production server as it will provide accurate readings.

 - Next, auditors will need documentation, but too often this is either outdated or even missing.
 Whilst not an insurmountable obstacle, insufficient documentation will inevitably lengthen the time the audit takes, so best practice is to request that the previous development team either generate or revise the documentation.
 We have detailed the various types of documentation in a separate article, but at the very least auditors require an explanation of the project’s architecture and technology stack, deployment instructions, and API documentation, if applicable.
 Additional available documentation can also prove to be useful.